 Ensuring compliance with specimen requirements is critical to overcoming refusals for lack of actual use.

-Specimens Containing Multiple Marks or Confusing Elements
+Why Do Specimens with Multiple Marks or Confusing Elements Get Refused?

 Multiple Marks Impact